mdiez/pyCZDS/README.md

     ...
 }
 ```
-To facilitate further work with the metadata, the `dict` not only contains the raw HTTP headers, but also a subdict `parsed`, which contains a number of headers parsed in suitable data types:
+To facilitate further work with the metadata, the dictionary not only contains the raw HTTP headers, but also a subdict `parsed` (which is a `requests.models.CaseInsensitiveDict`, too), which contains a number of headers parsed in suitable data types:
 ```
 print(c.head_zonefile('https://czds-download-api.icann.org/czds/downloads/vision.zone'))
 # {